 3. A channel topic that gives members direction

-Set a channel topic that lays out what everyone is currently working on (ex: “Working on the Q2 contract for Acme.
-See pins for key items”).
+Set a channel topic that lays out what everyone is currently working on (ex: “Working on the Q2 contract for Acme.)

 4. All relevant files are shared in channel

 Upload any foundational files involved in the topic or project and post a welcome message to kick things off.
+You upload files the same way you would to an email, by clicking the paperclip icon in your message window.
 You can forward important emails to the channel as well.